18F/handbook/pages/office-of-solutions/tech-operations.md

 ### Out of scope

-The following are example tasks that the Tech Portfolio isn't responsible for in its current state:
+The following are example tasks that TTS Tech Operations isn't responsible for in its current state:

 - Purchasing office equipment for individuals (rather than the project the